AstrOOnauta/react-native-international-phone-number/README.md

 ## Accessibility

 Ensure your app is inclusive and usable by everyone by leveraging built-in React Native accessibility features.
-The accessibility props are covered by this package.
+The accessibility props are covered and customizable by this package.

+### Custom Accessibility Props Available

+- `accessibilityLabelPhoneInput`: Accessibility label for the phone input;
+- `accessibilityHintPhoneInput`: Accessibility hint for the phone input;
+- `accessibilityLabelCountriesButton`: Accessibility label for the countries button to open modal;
+- `accessibilityHintCountriesButton`: Accessibility hint for the countries button to open modal;
+- `accessibilityLabelBackdrop`: Accessibility label for the backdrop;
+- `accessibilityHintBackdrop`: Accessibility hint for the backdrop;
+- `accessibilityLabelCloseButton`: Accessibility label for the close button;
+- `accessibilityHintCloseButton`: Accessibility hint for the close button;
+- `accessibilityLabelSearchInput`: Accessibility label for the search input;
+- `accessibilityHintSearchInput`: Accessibility hint for the search input;
+- `accessibilityLabelCountriesList`: Accessibility label for the countries list;
+- `accessibilityHintCountriesList`: Accessibility hint for the countries list;
+- `accessibilityLabelCountryItem`: Accessibility label for individual country items;
+- `accessibilityHintCountryItem`: Accessibility hint for individual country.

 <br>